CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 _Figure 3-26.
 Selecting update packages from search results._

+!!! info ""
-?>There is also an option to Hide updates in the Search Results.
+   There is also an option to Hide updates in the Search Results.
 If there are some updates you will never need, you can choose to hide them so they do not appear in the Search Results.
 Either select to hide just the specific version being shown or this version and all future versions.
 Hidden updates can be restored using the **Restore hidden updates** selection under **Options**

 4. Click **Next**.
 A confirmation summary of the selected updates per system is shown.
 Click **Finish** to begin downloading the selected updates.
 Update Retriever will place the updates in the repository folder and update the database file that associates the updates to the systems they support.
 A completion summary will be displayed at the end.